Student Achievement | Valuable Partnerships | Training and Study | Professional Development | Networking Opportunities | Federal Hiring Preference

-The National Council for Preservation Education (NCPE), in cooperation with the National Park Service (NPS) and other partner Federal agencies.
+The National Council for Preservation Education (NCPE) offers paid internships in partnership with the National Park Service (NPS) and other partner Federal agencies.
 NCPE has collaborated with the NPS since 1992 to connect post-secondary students and recent graduates to internships in a range of career fields:

-To be eligible, applicants must be currently enrolled in a degree-seeking academic program or recently graduated (degree received Jan 2020 or later).
-Interns are not eligible to work more than 1200 hours total in this program; previous interns must stay within this overall limit.
+To be eligible, applicants must be currently enrolled in a degree-seeking academic program or recently graduated (within the past 12 months) and be a U.S. Citizen or permanent resident.
+Interns are not eligible to work more than 1200 hours total in the program; previous interns must stay within this overall limit.
 The length of an internship can vary from 10 to 30 weeks if full time (40 hours per week) or longer if on a part-time schedule.
 If selected, the exact starting date will be determined by you and the NPS supervisor.
-Stipends are paid at $15.00 per hour unless otherwise listed.
+The stipend rate is $17.00 per hour unless otherwise listed.

 The successful candidate is responsible for finding and paying for travel to and housing at the internship location; some exceptions apply.
 The supervising office may be able to assist in locating housing but it is ultimately up to the individual accepting the internship to find accommodation.

-Also be aware that, due to Government-wide security requirements, a background check will be required if selected for a position.
+The National Council requires all interns working in-person at Federal facilities and/or with Federal employees receive the Covid-19 vaccination.
+Please be advised that you may also be required to wear a mask, depending on the protocols adopted by your work site.
+Also be aware that, due to Government-wide security requirements, a background check will be required if you are selected for a position.
 This will include providing information about recent housing and employment history.
 The position supervisor will have more information about these requirements and procedures at the time of hiring.
 You may direct any questions to NCPE's Internship Program Director, Julee Johnson, at firstname.lastname@example.org.

 Please note that interns are not NCPE or NPS employees.
 Stipends are academic awards and taxes are not withheld, nor are social security contributions made on your behalf.
 These funds may be taxable, however, so consult a tax preparation professional if you have questions.